Superiority of Instantaneous Decisions in Thin Dynamic Matching Markets: Analysis of the Greedy Algorithm

-In this section, we compare the pool sizes under the Greedy algorithm for different distributions of departure times and under different initial conditions.
+In this section, we compare the pool sizes under the greedy algorithm for different distributions of \dtimenamepl and under different initial conditions.

-In the first lemma, we use a coupling method to compare the evolution of the pool size under any departure time with the case of an infinite departure time.
-Therefore, let $\dep_\infty$ be the degenerate measure with $\dep_\infty(\{+\infty\}) = 1$.
-Given a time~$t$, denote by $\pool_t^\infty$ and $\psize_t^\infty$ the pool and the pool size for departure times according to $\dep_\infty$, respectively.
-Note that our coupling lemma leaves a lot of freedom for the starting pool, and does for instance not require empty pools in the beginning.
+In the first lemma, we use a coupling method to compare the evolution of the pool size under any \dtimename with the case of an infinite \dtimename.
+Therefore, let $\sou_\infty$ be given by $\p(\sou_{\infty} = +\infty) = 1$, i.e., this is the random variable representing infinite sojourn.
+Given a time~$t$, denote by $\pool_t^\infty$ and $\psize_t^\infty$ the pool and the pool size for \dtimenamepl according to $\sou_\infty$, respectively.
+Note that our coupling lemma leaves a lot of freedom for the starting pool.
+For instance, it does not require empty pools in the beginning.